 No matter what project you’re working on, problems are bound to crop up, especially when you least expect it.
 Great problem-solving skills help to stay calm and tide over the challenges.

 5. Open-minded and flexible

 Open-mindedness might not be a skill that jumps into your head when you’re thinking about UX design, but it is essential.
 Being narrow-minded would make it impossible to come up with solutions or great designs.
 Designers need to be receptive to new ideas and accept other people’s views.
 Also, one must have the ability to adapt easily to change and implement new design trends.
 There is more than one instance where clients add in a new requirement or decide to change everything, and therefore, being flexible and open-minded is key to overcoming such challenges.

 Being passionate is probably a must-have soft skill regardless of what field you’re in, but it is particularly true for a UX designer as a lack of interest is going to quickly reflect into the design of a product.
 If you designers are not passionate about what they do, they’re not likely to be successful in the UX design field.

 The job of a designer includes tricky workloads, odd hours, and lots of criticisms from clients, employers, and colleagues.
 Unless one has the drive, the passion, and the desire to learn, the professional hardships can quickly make one weary.

 No design is perfect.
 A perfect design is a myth because there are no set algorithms or mathematics, and people’s desires and needs are always changing.
 So, a UX/UI designer must acknowledge this and be open to constructive criticisms.
 Designers have to be a team player and be willing to make changes to the design according to the feedback.

 Soft skills for designers are equally important as hard skills, if not more important.
-Possessing a combination of both hard, soft, and questioning skills enables UX UI designers to create a great digital product.
+Possessing a combination of both hard, soft, and questioning skills enables UX UI designer to create a great digital product.